The NOMAS Model for Batterer Programs website is just what I expected . . . cutting edge!

 PO, Domestic Violence Initiative, NYS Division of Parole

-The NY Model for Batterer Programs is too good to be true.
+The NOMAS Model for Domestic Violence Offenders is too good to be true.
 I want to encourage our state to move to this model.

 – Kathy L Carroll

 Having gone to the VCS training several times, several years ago, I want to tell you I value your message now more than ever.
 I have forwarded your web site material and high praises to all corners of Alaska.
 We have been so co-opted.
 We have moved so far form the analysis of oppression and need for social change.
 Yours is a voice of clarity.
 Thank you for doing what you do and for remaining strong against the tide.